 The auto-flipping ViewFlipper is useful for status panels or other situations where you have a lot of information to display, but not much room.
-The key is that, since it automatically flips between views, expecting users to interact with individual views is dicey - the view might switch away part-way through their interaction.
+The key

 Other Containers of Note

 Android offers AbsoluteLayout, where the contents are laid out based on specific coordinate positions.
 You tell AbsoluteLayout where to place a child in precise X,Y coordinates, and Android puts it there, no questions asked.
 On the plus side, this gives you precise positioning.
 On the minus side, it means your views will only look "right" on screens of a certain dimension, or it requires you to write a bunch of code to adjust the coordinates based on screen size.
 Since Android screens might run the gamut of sizes, plus have new sizes crop up periodically, using AbsoluteLayout could get quite annoying.